2009 G20 Pittsburgh summit: Protests

 On Thursday, September 24, the Pittsburgh G20 Resistance Project held a march and a day of direct action at Arsenal Park in the city's Lawrenceville neighborhood.
 Police fired pepper spray at a crowd of an estimated 500 demonstrators to disperse a protest march a few hours before the start of the Summit.

 Police also used a Long Range Acoustic Device (LRAD) to remove protesters from an area after warning them several times to disperse.
 This was believed by city officials to be the first time that an LRAD had been used to disperse protesters within the United States.
-Since then, LRADs have been used to peacefully disperse crowds on several occasions.
+Since then, LRADs have been used to disperse crowds on several occasions.

 Riot police exit a city bus in the Oakland neighborhood on September 24.

 Later in the evening, another small crowd gathered in Schenley Plaza, as world leaders met that evening at the Phipps Conservatory nearby for a working dinner.
 Hundreds of police swarmed and encircled the peaceful crowd, which spilled over onto Forbes Avenue and Bigelow Boulevard near the Cathedral of Learning.
 An estimated 300 riot police lined the sidewalk behind the William Pitt Union, with 200 more officers blocking Forbes Avenue nearby to contain the protesters.
 However, the crowd quickly grew to about 500 as nearby University of Pittsburgh students—evident by shouts of "Let's Go Pitt!" heard—curious about the sirens and police presence, joined the crowd.
 Police shot several rounds of pepper spray into the crowd.
 Nearby businesses along Forbes Avenue and Craig Street were also vandalized after the police attempted to break up the demonstration.
 The University of Pittsburgh alerted students via text message that, "Conditions may be deteriorating in Oakland.
 Students are advised to remain near their residences."

 The Peoples' March begins its journey toward East Allegheny, after a series of speakers lectured in front of the City-County Building.

 The Pittsburgh G20 Resistance Project called for "Everywhere Protests" at various locations and businesses (mostly banks and large corporations) throughout the city Friday morning (September 25).
 These were not very large scale protests.
 Some protesters wore black and twirled hula hoops at Forbes Avenue and Atwood Street in the Oakland neighborhood.
 There was also a small gathering of protesters at a Starbucks Coffee on Centre Avenue in the city's East Liberty neighborhood as well.